Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: Problem Formulation

+Transactions can be treated as the interactions among accounts.
+Here we focus on how to build directed multigraphs with edge attributes using transaction data, and adopt Ethereum and Bitcoin transactions to explain.
+A transaction $e$ sent from accounts $v$ to $u$ can be regarded as a directed edge from nodes $v$ to $u$ with edge attributes describing transaction details, such as transaction amount and timestamp ().
+Parallel edges may exist between $v$ and $u$, since there could be many transactions between nodes $v$ and $u$.
+Ethereum transactions follow the procedure above to model transactions into multigraphs. }

-\begin{definition} (Illicit Account Detection on Directed Multigraphs.)
-Given a partially labeled directed multigraph $G=(V,E,\Ea, \YL)$, where $\YL$ is the set of the partially observed node labels, and each node label $\yv\in\YL$ takes value either $1$ or $0$, indicating the node to be illicit or not, the objective is to learn a binary classifier $f$ that can accurately detect the illicit accounts in $\YU$:
+\header \textbf{Problem Definition.} Given a directed multigraph $G=(V,E,\Ea)$ we formulate the problem of illicit account detection on directed multigraphs with edge attributes as a classification task.
+Let $\YL$ be the set of the partially observed node labels, and each node label $\yv\in\YL$ takes value either $1$ or $0$, indicating the node to be illicit or not.
+The objective is to learn a binary classifier $f$ that can accurately detect the illicit accounts in the set of unobserved node labels $\YU$ to be predicted in $G$, $f:G=(V,E,\Ea,\YL) \mapsto \YL\cup\YU$.